tintash/clarity-projects/006-dao/dao-projects/saadtahir/README.md

 If a User is already registered as a member, he cannot call `register-member` function twice.
 Users can `convert` dao tokens to STX at any time using the `convert` method.

+# Remarks

+We are taking an assumption that the contract deployer will add funds and mint tokens in the contract

 # How to run it

 1. `clainet check` to check for errors if any.